Theseus-Aegis/Mods/addons/radios/README.md

 # About

 Allows playing music in vehicles, similar to the music system in Arma 3 Creator DLC: [S.O.G.
-Prairie Fire](https://www.sogpf.com/).
+Prairie Fire](https://www.sogpf.com/) but quieter.

 ### Authors